JacksonHassell/GradSchoolCapstone/README.md

 # GradSchoolCapstone

-My UT Austin Business Analytics grad school capstone project.
-It involved working with TMF Health Quality Institute to track and predict Covid-19 cases in nursery homes across the country using the publically available CDC dataset.
+My capstone project for my Master's in Business Analytics at the University of Texas at Austin.
+It involved working with TMF Health Quality Institute to track and predict Covid-19 cases in nursery homes across the country using a publically available CDC dataset.